ENME480/Lab-Code/Week 6 - Forward Kinematics/Studio-6_1-FK-Gazebo.md

 Using the topic ```/joint_trajectory_controller/joint_trajectory``` and the message type ```JointTrajectory``` and ```JointTrajectoryPoint``` from ```trajectory_msgs```, create a publisher to move the robot to desired joint angles.
 Keep in mind that the angles given to th robot sould be in radians but we want to give the input in degrees so ensure that you have converted that.

-The second step is to create a function (or multiple functions) in the same Python class to calculate the end effector pose using forward kinematics via DH-parameters, and print that out.
+The second step is to create a function (or multiple functions) in the same Python class to calculate the end effector pose using forward kinematics via DH-parameters, and print that out as the final transformation matrix.

 Hint: Use the structure from your ```pubsub``` codes which you have done previously.
 You can get the message info for ```JointTrajectory``` and ```JointTrajectoryPoint``` here: